Menu Close

 More Than Basic Needs

 The ATR Basic Needs Fund provides more than just basic needs items, it also gives ATR participants an opportunity to feel like themselves again.
-ATR participants have used this fund to cover continued education to get their license, car insurance to continue their job as a delivery driver, or even a bike or scooter to use for exercise and transportation.
+ATR participants have used this fund to cover a variety of needs that enhance their lives and support their recovery goals.
 One ATR participant used his fund to purchase gifts for his 7-year-old daughter.
 His ATR Care Coordinator helped him pick out a pair of sparkly shoes for her and some art supplies so that the two of them could create something together.

 "I didn't have an income and needed help to get started.
 Being able to pay some bills, get a few clothes, especially for professional job interviews - I really needed that."